-While attrition rates may vary by industry sector, on the average call center agents in the Philippines tend to leave their jobs after only a year or so of employment.
-Some organizations have estimated the median number of months falling between 13 and 18 months.
+Attrition rates vary by industry sector, but the outsourcing industry is a unique case.
+On the average, call center agents in the Philippines tend to leave their jobs after only a year or so of employment.
+Some organizations have even estimated the median number of months falling between 13 and 18 months.

 No matter the level of performance these employees used to deliver at your company, they still possess valuable work experience and skills that they were able to develop after working for you.
 Losing that kind of investment to another company is not an easy pill to swallow.
 Rather than ask experts what are the acceptable rates for employee turnover and attrition for your industry, shouldn’t you be asking how you can prevent these from happening, and perhaps reduce the costs of dealing with one’s inability to retain employees?